jb1b84/jb1b84.github.io/about.md

 During various phases I acted as defact Product Manager for teams and projects, especially in more experimental areas where MVP concepts and rapid iteration were key.

-My favorite project during this time was the recommendations system I built (and blogged [link]about).
+My favorite project during this time was the recommendations system I built (and [blogged about](/recommendations-blog/)).
 I carried it from initial inception to prototype and ultimately to production where it had a significant impact on revenue, and (more importantly) customer LTV.

 ---
 _Before all of that, I started a couple of businesses:_